soxueren/atsd/api/network/README.md

 * The order of fields is not important.
 * Field names are case-insensitive.
-* Field names must not contain space, quote, and double-quote characters. <br>hen inserted via CSV upload or HTTP API, these characters are converted to underscore. <br>Multiple underscores are replaced with one underscore character.
 * Field values are case-sensitive and are stored as submitted.
+* Field names must not contain a space character. <br>When inserted via CSV upload or HTTP API, space is converted to an underscore symbol. <br>Multiple underscores are replaced with one underscore character.
+* Double-quote must be escaped with backslash, for example: `t:descr="Version is \"Ubuntu 14.04\""`.
 * Field values are trimmed of starting and trailing CR,LF symbols.
 * If field value contains space it needs to be enclosed in double-quotes, for example: `v:os="Ubuntu 14.04"`.
-* Double-quote inside a field value must be escaped with backslash, for example: `t:descr="Version is \"Ubuntu 14.04\""`.

 ### Command Length Limits